 Additional Information

-Dryland Training is available in the fall pre-season and prepares athletes for the winter.
-Although this program is designed for competitive Race and Freeride teams, it is open to our All Mountain athletes and provides a great opportunity to develop an athlete's mindset and socialize with other kids on Team Solitude.
-Training sessions are held on Tuesday and Thursday evenings, September 30 through mid- November.
+Dryland Training is available in the fall pre-season and prepares athletes for winter competition.
+Even noncompetitive athletes can benefit from this program.
+Training sessions are held on Tuesday and Thursday evenings, starting Tuesday, September 1, through Thursday, November 19, 2026.
 Athletes develop strength, improve conditioning, cultivate mental health, and learn proper nutrition in a supportive environment.

 Private race coaching is available upon request; please call for pricing and availability.